b-tudor/LLM-Assisted-Scoping-Review-Pipeline/OpenAI-API/README.md

 tools/check-batch-status.py
 ```

 You may find that a job is too large to submit via the batch system.
-In that case, put these lines in a file of their own and submit those via the script tools/real-time-job-runner.py
+In that case, put these jsonl request lines in a file of their own and submit them to the synchronous API using the script `tools/real-time-job-runner.py`
-The output from these files will be slightly different and so they need to be parsed differently.
-In this archive the batch output is generally referred to as type A while the synchronous jobs are referred to as type B. So parsers like typeA2csv.py will convert batch output to a csv file, and so on.
+The output from these files will be ever-so-slightly different, but nevertheless they will need to be parsed differently.
+In this archive the batch output is generally referred to as type A while the synchronous jobs are referred to as type B. So parsers like typeA2csv.py will convert batch output to a CSV file, and so on.
 You get  the picture.